LavalleeAdamLab/MealTimeMS/README.md

 The solution requires the .NET platform. and .NET Framework 4.7.1.
 When installing visual studio for the first time (Or re-open the Visual Studio Installer), click on "Modify" in the Visual Studio Installer screen,
 ![](images/VSInstaller_Screenshot.PNG)
-and make sure ".NET desktop development" is checked, and select ".NET Framework 4.7.1 development tools".
-Press Modify.
+and make sure ".NET desktop development" is checked, and select ".NET Framework 4.7.1 development tools" on the right hand side.
+Press Modify on the bottom right to apply.
 ![](images/VS_NETScreenshot.PNG)

 Compiling MealTimeMS for x64 platform: